mimersql/mimersql-rdb-migration/migrate/readme.md

   - Executed as SYSADM after the schema is created.
 This can be for example changing the size of a databank.
 - [.extra_sql]<schema>-AFTER-CREATE.SQL
   - Executed as the specified user in the schema created.
 This can be manually changed index or other optimizations.
+- [.extra_sql]<schema>-BEFORE-LOAD.SQL
+  - Executed just before loading data into the tables.
+An example of SQL to put here is temporarily drop indexes, triggers or constraints
 - [.extra_sql]<schema>-AFTER-LOAD.SQL
   - Executed as the specified user after data is loaded.
-An example of SQL to put here is manually created triggers.
+An example of SQL to put here is manually created triggers and objects temporarily dropped before load.
 If the files are found they are executed, otherwise ignored.